Check out my YouTube channel...more than 500 videos there now!

 Question: Could the above scenario have been avoided?
 You bet!
 And while the labor to replace a timing belt might be a little pricey, it wouldn't have cost $3000.

-Let's go on to say that not all engines destroy themselves when they jump time.
+Let's go on to say that not all timing belt equipped engines destroy themselves when they jump time.
 Toyota Camrys don't.
 Ford Escorts with single overhead cam don't.
-But there are some engines like the Kia that will suffer tremendous damage when the cam and crank are spinning and suddenly lose the connection provided by the belt!
+Chrysler/Dodge 2.4L engines don't.
+But there are some timing belt equipped engines like the Kia that will suffer tremendous damage when the cam and crank are spinning and suddenly lose the connection provided by the belt!
+Mitsubishis will bend valves but they won't usually destroy the engine.

 High mileage timing CHAINS can fail as well.
 The photo below illustrates how a catastrophic failure can happen at extremely high miles (240,000), even if the camshaft is chain driven!!
 The piece of metal that fouled this chain was once a part of the timing chain damper you see bolted to the block just above the fouled gear.
 The chain got loose enough and slapped against the damper until part of the damper dropped into the chain and made a couple of rounds.